BrentGrammer/c-sharp-dotnet-7-angular-app/NOTES/General.md

 - generate with `ng g g _guards/auth` etc - name your guards as you want
   - can choose 'canActivate' from the menu options
+- see commit for auth guard for changes.

 ## Packages